yaoyao-liu/minimal-light/index.md

 (FM), Data Science, Systems Engineering

 ## News
+**⚡ Oct 2024:** I'm honored to be a Program Committee Member of [RAIE 2025](https://conf.researchr.org/home/icse-2025/raie-2025).
+Looking forward to the submissions and reviews!

-**⚡ Sep 2024:** I'm an instructor teaching COSC 320 "Analysis of Algorithm" for undergrads at UBC Okanagan.
+**⚡ Sep 2024:** I'm an instructor teaching COSC 320 "Analysis of Algorithm" for undergrads at UBC Okanagan for this term.
+We adopted a new learner-centered approach in this course.
 It's been fun and I enjoyed talking to students!

 **⚡ Sep 2024:** I'm honored to be a Program Committee Member of [SANER 2025 Tool and Demo Track](https://conf.researchr.org/track/saner-2025/saner-2025-tool-demo-track).
 Looking forward to the submissions and reviews!